-- In Fushigi Yuugi, Miaka sees her mother out on a date one afternoon.
+- In the Fushigi Yuugi manga, Miaka sees her divorced mother out on a date one afternoon.
 Later, Miaka finds out that Mrs. Yuuki read her diary, and misinterpreted writings about Tamahome as evidence that Miaka was dating and skipping Cram School classes.
 Miaka denies this, and also calls her mom out for dating someone yet saying she can't even think about boys.
 This gets Miaka slapped in the face, and she ends up running away, thus setting the story into motion.

 - The modern Batwoman, Katherine "Kate" Kane, lost her mother when she was 12 years old, and her father got remarried to a wealthy Gotham socialite, who awkwardly enough is also named Catherine.
 Kate is always very quick to point out that Catherine is her stepmother, but they seem to get along well enough (though the fact that Kate is gay is implied to be a wedge between them, and Kate does remark that she lives to see her stepmother offended when she dances with Maggie Sawyer at a charity ball).

 - In W.I.T.C.H., Will is not happy about her mother Elizabeth dating Dean Collins.
 Mostly because of the fact that Dean is Will's history teacher and she's Book Dumb.
 Aaaawkward.

 - They are currently on friendly terms.
 It helps that Dean has since become the father of Will's half-brother.